Expats (miniseries): Controversies

 Amazon Prime's decision to produce two series in Hong Kong about expatriates – the other one being Exciting Times – was criticised as being insensitive towards the city which was suffering from a rapidly deteriorating political situation under the Hong Kong national security law imposed by the government of the People's Republic of China.
-Hong Kong’s newspaper of record, the South China Morning Post, referred to the series as “tone deaf” and out of touch, because author Janice Y. K. Lee is the daughter of Korean immigrants who left Hong Kong for the US with her family when she was 15.
+Hong Kong's newspaper of record, the South China Morning Post, referred to the series as "tone deaf" and out of touch, because author Janice Y. K. Lee is the daughter of Korean immigrants who left Hong Kong for the US with her family when she was 15.

-Leading actor Nicole Kidman's exemption from the city's mandatory 21-day in-hotel quarantine regime was also criticised as she arrived by private jet with bodyguards on August 12, 2021, while the Hong Kong authorities responded that the quarantine exemption was granted "for the purpose of performing designated professional work, taking into account that it is conducive to maintaining the necessary operation and development of Hong Kong’s economy".
+Leading actor Nicole Kidman's exemption from the city's mandatory 21-day in-hotel quarantine regime was also criticised as she arrived by private jet with bodyguards on August 12, 2021, while the Hong Kong authorities responded that the quarantine exemption was granted "for the purpose of performing designated professional work, taking into account that it is conducive to maintaining the necessary operation and development of Hong Kong's economy".
 Residents objected to what they considered grossly unfair treatment, and internet users also reacted negatively.
-Prominent activist David Webb reacted with an ironic tweet; several lawmakers expressed concern over the exemption inside the legislature.
+Several lawmakers expressed concern over the exemption inside the legislature.
 Responding to the controversy, Secretary for Commerce and Economic Development Edward Yau denied that the exemption violated existing policies, and said that the crew would have to be fully vaccinated and comply with quarantine exemption requirements identical to those made available to bankers.
-While one person said that the series would bring good publicity and jobs to Hong Kong, dissident artist Badiucao said that the communist-backed regime would use it "as a soft propaganda program that will sugarcoat the lies in Hong Kong".
+While one person said that the series would bring good publicity and jobs to Hong Kong, dissident artist Badiucao said that "the communist-backed regime would use it as a soft propaganda program that will sugarcoat the lies in Hong Kong".

+Accolades

+The series appeared on multiple critics and editors' lists of the best TV of 2024, including: